dmulyalin/ttp/docs/source/Overview.rst

 Overview
 =========

-TTP is a Python module that allows fast performance parsing of semi-structured text data using templates.
+TTP is a Python module that allows relatively fast performance parsing of semi-structured text data using templates.
 TTP was developed to enable programmatic access to data produced by CLI of networking devices, but, it can be used to parse any semi-structured text that contains distinctive repetition patterns.

 In the simplest case ttp takes two files as an input - data that needs to be parsed and parsing template, returning results structure with extracted information.